The focus of this webinar is on releases of liens also known as waivers and releases of liens, and the one thing you should do with every release.

 Conditional releases are an important thing you need to keep in mind.

-A conditional release is expressly conditioned upon payment (use when you don’t have the money in hand).
+A conditional release is expressly conditioned upon payment (use when you do not have the money in hand).

 Here is a sample sentence that you can add to any release.
 There are different ways to write this, but this is just one example: